datechies/Edit-Like/Readme.md

 ### <b>Third-party disclosure</b>
 We do not sell, trade, or otherwise transfer to outside parties any information.
+We donot use third party services however we use third party libraries/dependencies for better functioning of the app.

 ### <b>Advertising</b>
 We haven't included google adsense, etc, yet.